carpentries-incubator/docker-introduction/episodes/introduction.md

 Before shipping containers were developed, packing and unpacking cargo ships was time consuming and error prone, with high potential for different clients' goods to become mixed up.
 Just like shipping containers keep things together that should stay together, software containers standardize the description and creation of a complete software system: you can drop a container into any computer with the container software installed (the 'container host'), and it should *just work*.

-## What is Docker?

-[Docker][Docker] is a tool that allows you to build and run containers.
-It's not the only tool that can create containers, but is the one we've chosen for this workshop.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Virtualization